Cashless Donations at Buddhist Temples on the Rise

 But Buddha isn’t going digital so easily.
 Byodoji says use of their cashless system has been minuscule.
 Less than 100 people, or less than 1% of donors, have utilized it.

 Additionally, some in the Buddhist world aren’t happy about the rush to cashless.
 The Kyoto Buddhist Association recently released a pronouncement calling the move to cashless “inappropriate”.
 The announcement chiefly cited concerns around privacy.
 If temples are collecting payments digitally, that also means they’re collecting people’s personal information.
 Temples will need to take care that people’s personal information isn’t leaked or stolen.
-The Association also argues that digital collection of money could be seen by the government as a for-profit activity.
+The Association also argues that the government could see digital collection of money as a for-profit activity.
 Digital donations, in other words, could be taxed.

 The Association says it’s less wary about accepting digital payments for goods; its concern is mainly around digital donation boxes.
 Either way you slice it, the move to digital payments at temples isn’t going to move forward without at least some resistance.